bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/server_build.md

 * libmysqlclient-dev further supports mysql-client
 * net-tools is for important networking tools (like ifconfig).
 * unrar is a tool that helps unzip .rar files.
 The system can do this natively, but the default package can sometimes fail giving you a 'Parsing filters not supported' message; installing unrar fixes this.
+* iptraf-ng installs iptraf, which is a great tool to quickly monitor IP packets coming into / going out of your host.
+* sg3-utils has a bunch of tools to help with secure file cleanup (smem, sswap, sfill, etc)
+* htop is a powerful resource management tool

 Run:
 ```